snelsi/lethargy/README.md

 ![MacBook Air Trackpad `wheelDelta` curve](http://blog.danyll.com/content/images/2015/05/air.png)

-As you can see, the Desktop Mouse emits small

 ### How does it work?

 Lethargy keeps a record of the last few `wheelDelta` values that is passed through it, it will then work out whether these values are decreasing (decaying), and if so, concludes that the scroll event originated from inertial scrolling, and not directly from the user.